Back from the Dead

 Yesterday, August 22, 2014 the rumors were put to rest with a post of the Railroad Model Craftsmen’s Facebook page.

 It is with regret that Carstens Publicatons, Inc. will be closing permanently at close of business on Friday, August 22, 2014.
 Carstens Publications, Inc. has been a leading publisher of leading hobby magazines for over 50 years.
 Unfortunately the current economic climate has placed us in this position.
 Discussion is continuing with several parties who expressed desire to take on the continuance of the magazines.
 At this point there is still hope that all three titles will remain in existence.
 But I can offer no guarantees.
-We thank you for your patronage over the years, and wish you the best of luck in
+We thank you for your patronage over the years, and wish you the best of luck in your endeavors.

 Henry R. Carstens, President